commitspammer/nvim/README.md

 # nvim
 because i'm tired of reconfiguring it

-just put it inside .config
+just clone the repo inside .config